deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

           kind: TraefikService
 ```

-IngressRoute allows us to create complex routing rules than the classic Ingress.
-However, Ingress is able to automatically generate a TLS certificate by using annotations, without the need to create a Certificate resource.
+IngressRoute allows us to create more complex routing rules than the classic Ingress.
+However, Ingress can automatically generate a TLS certificate by using annotations, without the need to create a Certificate resource.

 Example: